 The Roman climate is particularly favorable for growing this vegetable, which you will find in abundance at the Roman markets.

-In particular, you will find the "mammola" artichoke which is large, round-headed, less spiky, and more tender than a regular one.
+These large globe artichokes are round-headed, less spiky, and more tender than a regular ones.

 You can recognize it from its purple color.